 I left the Medical Center, lobbied for 2 years, got involved in various local, state and national political campaigns.
 Only to return again to the idea of being a photographer.
 I visited all the pros in town and when I found the one that i thought was the best at what I wanted to learn – I offered my services for a minimum fee.
 Unfortunately, they “didn’t need anyone of my skill level – at the time” so I called them every week for 6 weeks and finally closed the deal by offering to clean their floors for free – DEAL!
 Before I left 3 years later I had been given the opportunity to do just about everything and learned the valve of doing it right the first time.

-My wife and I opened a studio, in an old neighborhood confectionary the year our son was born, I quite smoking, cut back on partying and tired to be a good husband and father.
-We lived within the confides of the neighborhood for the next 12 years.
-Work, school for the boy, church, community – its a beautiful way of life.
+My wife and I opened a studio, in an old neighborhood confectionary the year our son was born, I quit smoking, cut back on partying and tired to be a good husband and father.
+We lived within the confines of the neighborhood for the next 12 years.
+Work, the school for the boy, church, community – is a beautiful way of life.
 One day in a conversation with my son I discovered that he wasn’t getting art in school and I thought about how much Art had changed my life so I went to work for an organization that provided enhancement programs to intercity schools.
-I taught at 3 schools – thats about 400 middle school kids a week.
-They were very culturally diverse classrooms with way too many students in much to small a space and very limited resources – we survived.
+I taught at 3 schools – that’s about 400 middle school kids a week.
+They were very culturally diverse classrooms with way too many students in such a small space and very limited resources – we survived.
 I still see many of the kids these 10 years later.
 Carrying babies, driving cars and being all grown up!
 I don’t remember half the names but I remember every face and get the greatest feeling when someone says”Mr. Curtis do you remember me”?
 It really is the little things that matter.

-I returned to teaching workshops, coping art for fellow artist, doing photography for myself, working a garden and enjoying life – being Steve.
-Then 2 people came to a friday morning coffee I had at my studio and offered me a job as a Community Organizer.
+I returned to teaching workshops, coping art for fellow artists, doing photography for myself, working a garden and enjoying life – being Steve.
+Then 2 people came to a Friday morning coffee I had at my studio and offered me a job as a Community Organizer.
 I resisted, I rebelled, and mocked my narrow view of what that actually meant.
 Then I heard the magic works “what would you want to do”?
-It has been 7 years since that day and I am now the Director of Community Building & Engagement Community Housing of Wyandotte County.
-It amazes me how much I enjoy what I do almost everyday.
-I have been given an opportunity at a right old age to use everything I have learned and experienced all these years down that long twisting path and able to focus it on a street level.
+It has been 7 and a half years since that day and 5 of those years as the Director of Community Building & Engagement for CHWC.
+It has been a wonderful an opportunity to use everything I have learned and experienced all these years down that long twisting path and able to focus it on a street level.
 A homegrown grassroots level of incorporating Art, Health, Gardens, Photography, Adventure and Exploration of the everyday.